ubco-mds-2021-labs/dashboard1-group-a/README.md

 - Disha DH: one sentence about you!
 - Gavin Grochowski: one sentence about you!
-- Kristy Phipps: one sentence about you!
+- Kristy Phipps loves to dance, cuddle puppies and to learn cool new stuff!
 - Yilin Sun: one sentence about you!

 ## Describe your topic/interest in about 150-200 words